HordodongA/Codecool-Full-Stack-Exam-Project_Frontend/readme.md

 ### `npm run build`
 Builds the app for production to the `dist` folder.
 ### `npm run preview`
 Preview project in a production-like environment.
-Starts a production server, and opens a browser to the server URL. (npm run build command has to be executed before).
+Starts a production server, and opens a browser to the server URL.
+(The npm run build command has to be executed before.)

 ## Usage